SoftwareONE-SAP/CenSQL/README.md

 	\ta, \dt {SCHEMA_NAME}	- To list tables for a schema
 	\vs, \dv {SCHEMA_NAME}	- To list views for a schema
 	\in			- To list instances
+	\ping [-f | --forever]		- Test how long it takes to connect to HANA.

 	History:
 	\ul {OPTIONAL_LIMIT}	- To list recent unloads